sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/Delta Lake Features.md

 - Schema Evolution: Big data is continuously changing.
 Delta Lake enables you to make changes to a table schema that can be applied automatically, without the need for cumbersome DDL.

 - 100% Compatible with Apache Spark API: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.

+- A Delta Lake can be thought of as a collection of one or many Delta tables.
+Generally, an entire elastic storage container will be dedicated to a single Delta Lake, and data will be enriched and cleaned as it is promoted through pre-defined logic.

+- Best Practice To make Delta tables easily accessible, register them using Spark SQL.
+Use table ACLs to control access in workspaces shared by many diverse parties within an organization.